Medical Advisory Council

-Michael T. Collins, M.D. is an endocrinologist whose area of specialty is metabolic bone diseases and mineral metabolism.
+Michael T. Collins, MD is an endocrinologist whose area of specialty is metabolic bone diseases and mineral metabolism.
 He is the Chief of the Skeletal Clinical Studies Unit of Craniofacial and Skeletal Diseases Branch at the NIH in Bethesda, MD.
 The primary focus of his research is polyostotic Fibrous Dysplasia (PFD) and the McCune-Albright syndrome (MAS).
-He is the principal investigator on several clinical studies of patients with PFD/MAS, and a as chair of the Medical Advisors Council is a non-voting member of the Board.
+He is the principal investigator on several clinical studies of patients with PFD/MAS, and, as chair of the Medical Advisory Council, participates in board meetings in a nonvoting capacity.

 Janice Lee, MD is an oral and maxillofacial surgeon who treats children and adults.
 Her areas of expertise include facial reconstruction, maxillofacial pathology and craniofacial anomalies.
 She’s a member of the Craniofacial Anomalies team at UCSF Medical Center in San Francisco, CA. Her research is in the area of bone marrow stem cells and the effects of age on their ability to differentiate and form bone.
 While training at the National Institutes of Health, she was the maxillofacial specialist for a team evaluating and treating one of the largest populations of patients with McCune-Albright syndrome and polyostotic fibrous dysplasia.

 Lynn M. Lindaman MD, specializes in pediatric orthopaedics, sports medicine & general orthopaedics in Des Moines, Iowa.
 He is also an individual with fibrous dysplasia.